exploringtheunknown/Cappy.SDK/readme.md

 The `ICappyService` interface provides the following methods:

-## SynchronizeDeviationAsync
-Use this method to synchronize a specific window of deviations.
-Any deviations present in Cappy but not in the provided synchronization window will be deleted.
-Remember to provide all deviations and carefully specify the synchronization window to avoid data loss.

-##

 Use this method to synchronize a specific window of deviations.
 This method takes a `CappyDeviationSynchronization` object as a parameter.

 ```csharp